amerkay/amerkay/README.md

 ---

-I can help you modernize your tech stack, saving you time and money by:
+For non-profits and conservation orgs, I am currently volunteering to help modernize your tech stack, saving you time and money by:

 1️⃣ Reconfiguring or setting up your CRM (Salesforce, CiviCRM) to streamline your team's efforts. \
 2️⃣ Automating repetitive emails like donation follow-ups & reminders. \